-The robot gripper optimization problem has two objectives and eight constraints, which is taken from Ref.
-[33].
-The second and the fourth objectives of the original problem are used to formulate the robot gripper optimization problem in this work, while the constraints and the ranges of decision variables are kept the same to those in Ref.
-[33].
+The robot gripper optimization problem has two objectives and eight constraints, which is taken from [34].
+The second and the fourth objectives of the original problem are used to formulate the robot gripper optimization problem in this work, while the constraints and the ranges of decision variables are kept the same to those in [34].
 In this paper, the first objective $f_1(x)$ represents a force transmission ratio between the actuating force and the minimum gripping force.
 We prefer to transform more actuating force into the gripper force.
 Thus, this objective should be minimized.
 The second objective $f_2(x)$ is the sum of all elements of the robot gripper.
 It is relevant to the weight of the robot gripper, and minimizing $f_2(x)$ can lead to a lightweight design.

-To study the characteristics of the robot gripper optimization problem, 3,000,000 solutions are generated as shown in Fig. 9, where
+To study the characteristics of the robot gripper optimization problem, 3,000,000 solutions are generated as shown in Fig. 9, where 1,500,000 solutions are generated randomly, and the other 1,500,000 solutions are generated by MOEA/D-IEpsilon.

-Fig. 9.
-The distribution of solutions of the robot gripper optimization problem in the objective space.

-1,500,000 solutions are generated randomly, and the other 1,500,000 solutions are generated by MOEA/D-IEpsilon.
 We can observe that the two objectives are in conflict with each other.